 The past year has been one of continued reorganization to prepare for meeting the educational and research needs of the total agricultural community.
 The reorganization required re-tooling of existing educational research structures.
 The consortium that was formed to support post secondary and adult curriculum based education through a team oriented approach to agricultural education and research in southwestern North Dakota is functioning well.
 This consortium established educational goals and curriculum which will enhance an individual's ability to make sound agricultural career and enterprise decisions.
 The consortium has allowed direct input for enhanced research goals which address the present needs, as well as forging new directions, to make agricultural business and production profitable in the southwest.
-Currently, the North Dakota University System serves agricultural Experiment Station and Dickinson State University Agriculture Department.
+Currently, the North Dakota University System serves agriculture in southwestern North Dakota through the NDSU Extension Service, North Dakota Agricultural Experiment Station and Dickinson State University Agriculture Department.
 The consortium integrates North Dakota State University and Dickinson State University faculty and staff to best serve the North Dakota University System's agricultural education and research needs of southwestern North Dakota.